jundalisay/superb/content/en/research/grotius/rights/book-1/chapter-02d.md

 Certain expressions of the primitive Christians are usually alleged by those who are adverse to all wars, whose opinions may be considered and refuted in three points of view.

 In the first place, from these expressions nothing more can be gathered than the private opinions of certain individuals, but no public opinion of the Churches.

 Besides these expressions for the most part are to be found only in the writings of Origen, Tertullian and some few others, who wished to distinguish themselves by the brilliancy of their thoughts, without regarding consistency in their opinions.

-For this same Origen says, that Bees were given by God as a pattern for men to follow in conducting just, regular, and necessary wars; and likewise Tertullian, who in some parts seems to disapprove of capital50 punishments, has said, "No one can deny that it is good the guilty should be punished."
+For this same, Origen says that:
+- Bees were given by God as a pattern for men to follow in conducting just, regular, and necessary wars
+- Tertullian, who in some parts seems to disapprove of capital50 punishments, has said, "No one can deny that it is good the guilty should be punished."

 He expresses his doubts respecting the military profession, for in his book upon idolatry, he says, it is a fit matter of inquiry, whether believers can take up arms, or whether any of the military profession can be admitted as members of the Christian Church.

-But in his Book entitled, the Soldier's Crown, after some objections against the profession of arms, he makes a distinction between those who are engaged in the army before baptism, and those who entered after they had made the baptismal vow.
+But in his Book "The Soldier's Crown" he makes some objections against the profession of arms.
+He then makes a distinction between those who are engaged in the army before baptism, and those who entered after they had made the baptismal vow.

 "It evidently, says he alters the case with those who were soldiers before their conversion to Christianity; John admitted them to baptism, in one instance Christ approved, and in another Peter instructed a faithful Centurion: yet with this stipulation, that they must either like many others, relinquish their calling, or be careful to do nothing displeasing to God."